Manchester, New Hampshire: Professional

-Manchester is the only city in New Hampshire with a professional sports team: three-time Eastern League champions, the New Hampshire Fisher Cats, play at Delta Dental Stadium - formerly Northeast Delta Dental Stadium.
-In 2021, the Eastern League was abolished and the Fisher Cats joined the newly established Double-A Northeast.
-The name, "Double-A Northeast" lasted only a single season and the league was renamed the Eastern League in 2022.
+Manchester is the only city in New Hampshire with professional sports teams.
+The three-time Eastern League champion New Hampshire Fisher Cats play at Delta Dental Stadium.
+The New Hampshire Kingz of the American Basketball Association play within the Manchester Baller's Association complex at Sundial Center.

 From 2001 to 2015, the Manchester Monarchs played in the American Hockey League.
 In their final season in Manchester, the Monarchs won the league championship.
 From 2015 to 2019, the city hosted the lower-division Manchester Monarchs in the ECHL.
 Both teams were based at the SNHU Arena (formerly known as the Verizon Wireless Arena.)

 From 2002 through 2009, the arena was also the home of a professional arena football team: the Manchester Wolves of AF2.

 Government

 Manchester is incorporated as a city under the laws of the state of New Hampshire, and operates under a strong mayoral form of government.
 The mayor serves as chairman of the fourteen-member Board of Mayor and Aldermen, the city's legislative body.
 Each of Manchester's twelve wards elects a single alderman, and two additional at-large members are elected citywide.
-Joyce Craig is the current mayor.
+Jay Ruais is the current mayor.

 The mayor also serves as the chair of the board of school committee.
 Like the board of aldermen, the school board has twelve members elected by ward and two at-large members.
 The school board is not a city department; rather, it is a school district coterminous with the city, which obtains financing from the Board of Mayor and Aldermen.

-In the New Hampshire Senate, Manchester is represented by three state senators, all Democrats:
+In the New Hampshire Senate, Manchester is represented by three state senators: